splNovikov/pImg/README.md

-Paste images extension for chrome.
+Paste images extension for Chrome.